Tackle racism in AI, BLM co-founder tells tech bosses

 By Catarina Demony

+Artificial intelligence is transforming the world and can be applied in diverse sectors, from improving the early detection of diseases to sorting out data and solving complex problems, but there are also concerns around it.

-"A lot of the algorithms, a lot of the data is racist," the U.S. activist who co-founded BLM in 2013 told Reuters on the sidelines of Lisbon's Web Summit.
+"A lot of the algorithms, a lot of the data is racist," U.S. activist Tometi, who co-founded BLM in 2013, told Reuters on the sidelines of Lisbon's Web Summit.

 "We need tech to truly understand every way it (racism) shows up in the technologies they are developing," she said.